zeixcom/ui-element/docs-src/pages/api/functions/asJSON.md

 ## Throws

-if the value and fallback are both null or undefined
+If the value and fallback are both null or undefined

 ## Throws

-if the value is not a valid JSON object
+If value is not a valid JSON string